 Boards must be aware that, in situations in which a child’s natural parent, adoptive parent, stepparent or legal guardian is unavailable to care for the child, it is sometimes necessary for the child to be cared for by an individual who is not the child’s legal guardian—that is, standing in loco parentis.

-TWC defines in loco parentis as an individual 18 years of age or older who is responsible for the day-to-day care and supervision of the child when the child’s natural parent, adoptive parent, stepparent, or legal guardian is not available to care for the child.
+TWC defines “in loco parentis” as an individual 18 years of age or older who is responsible for the day-to-day care and supervision of the child when the child’s natural parent, adoptive parent, stepparent, or legal guardian is not available to care for the child.
 The individual must document the reason the child’s parents are unavailable to care for the child and that he or she is exercising parental responsibility for the child.

 Boards must be aware that the documentation requirements for DFPS CPS placement set forth in the following table apply only to situations in which CPS has not authorized child care as described in D-700: Child Care for Children in Protective Services.